Qatar official says Netanyahu 'killed any hope' of hostage release with its strike in Doha on Hamas

 Israel’s retaliatory offensive has killed more than 64,600 Palestinians, according to Gaza’s Health Ministry.
 The ministry does not say how many were civilians or combatants but says women and children make up around half the dead.

-Associated Press writer Farnoush Amiri at the United Nations contributed to this report.
 Hana reported from Wadi Gaza, Gaza Strip, and Shurafa reported from Deir al-Balah, Gaza Strip.
+Associated Press writers Farnoush Amiri at the United Nations and Melanie Lidman in Tel Aviv, Israel, contributed to this report.